kejadlen/jj/docs/filesets.md

 ## Aliases

-New symbols, functions, and `<name>:<value>` patterns can be defined in the config file, by using any combination of the predefined symbols/functions and other aliases.
+New symbols, functions, and `<name>:<value>` patterns can be defined in the config file, by using any combination of the predefined symbols / functions and other aliases.

 Alias functions can be overloaded by the number of parameters.
 However, builtin